Report: Ex-Hudson Valley Resident Among Missing After Condo Collapse

 Current and former residents of the suburban New York City area, including Long Island and the Hudson Valley, are reportedly among the missing after a 12-story building collapsed in Surfside, Florida.

-Town of Surfside Police said at least 51 people from the condo are missing after the incident that happened around 1:30 a.m., Thursday, June 24 just north of Miami Beach.
+Town of Surfside Police said about 99 people from the condo complex are unaccounted for after the incident that happened around 1:30 a.m., Thursday, June 24 just north of Miami Beach.

-Among those unaccounted for is a woman who once lived in Westchester, in the Village of Ardsley, her family told News 12.
+Among those missing is a woman who once lived in Westchester, in the Village of Ardsley, her family told News 12.

 Others believed missing include a couple from Nassau County who were visiting relatives in Surfside, News 12 said.